recnepstruk/student-resources-web/README.md

 ### Pair Programming

 1. Why is pairing so hard?
 Because you each have different expertise, interests, and backgrounds.
 Not to mention different communication and learning styles!
 It requires the kool-aid man and the chef to make a dish together.
 This actually is a huge benefit of pairing, because pairing brings balance, and balance brings learning.
+2. TDD pairing sessions: one person writes a failing test case, while the other person writes the code to make it pass.
+Switch after each successful TDD cycle.

 ### Advice on Pair Programming